Teacher Frequently Asked Questions

-5. What type of accommodations are available for overnight programs?
+5. What are the accommodations for overnight programs?

-Camp Galilee can accommodate 60 students during spring and fall programs in six heated cabins.
-During winter programs there are five cozy cabins available for 45 students (there is additional space for teachers and cabin leaders).
-While at Camp Galilee students stay in separate boys and girls cabins, each with its own restroom and shower.
-Teachers are provided their own separate cabin as well.
-The program site also offers an indoor recreation room, dining hall, outdoor amphitheater, and convenient beach access.
+Camp Galilee can accommodate 45-60 students in six heated cabins and sometimes also uses tipis.
+While at Camp Galilee students stay in separate boys and girls cabins, each with its own restroom and shower, and schools provide one adult cabin leader for each cabin.
+Teachers usually stay in their own separate cabin.
+The program site also offers a lodge, dining hall, outdoor amphitheater, and convenient beach access.

 6. What is included in overnight program fees?

 Along with the heated cabins listed above your program fees also include scrumptious meals in the camp dining hall.
-Camp Galilee staff prepares home-cooked organic meals for all campers and can accommodate all dietary restrictions.
-Program fees also include bus transportation to select sites during your stay, such as Spooner Lake for the wildlife and ecology hike, and Zephyr Cove during spring and fall.
-Please keep in mind that bus transportation to and from your school will need to be arranged by the teachers.
+Camp Galilee staff prepares home-cooked family-style meals for all campers and can accommodate all dietary restrictions.
+Program fees also include bus transportation to select sites during your stays, such as Spooner Lake for the wildlife and ecology hike, and Zephyr Cove for the research boat.
+Bus transportation to and from your school will need to be arranged by the teachers.

 7. Who will be leading the students?

-The Great Basin Outdoor School has a team of highly educated Naturalists who lead students through the curriculum.
-Our Naturalists all have degrees and extensive background in education, ecology, and the natural sciences.
+Great Basin Outdoor School has a team of well-educated fun naturalists who lead students through the curriculum.
+Our naturalists have degrees in education or science, experience working with children, and all have been background checked.

 8. What standards are met?

-Great Basin Outdoor School has devoted long hours to create an interactive curriculum that aligns with NV State Standards, Common Core Standards, & Next Generation Science Standards.
+Great Basin Outdoor School has devoted long hours to create an interactive curriculum that aligns with Nevada State Standards, Common Core Standards, and Next Generation Science Standards.
 Please see our curriculum standards page for more information.